Dentition: Overview

 The evolutionary origin of the vertebrate dentition remains contentious.
 Current theories suggest either an "outside-in" or "inside-out" evolutionary origin to teeth, with the dentition arising from odontodes on the skin surface moving into the mouth, or vice versa.
-Despite this debate, it is accepted that vertebrate teeth are homologous to the dermal denticles found on the skin of basal Gnathostomes (i.e. Chondrichtyans).
+Despite this debate, it is accepted that vertebrate teeth are homologous to the dermal denticles found on the skin of basal Gnathostomes (Chondrichtyans).
 Since the origin of teeth some 450 mya, the vertebrate dentition has diversified within the reptiles, amphibians, and fish: however most of these groups continue to possess a long row of pointed or sharp-sided, undifferentiated teeth (homodont) that are completely replaceable.
 The mammalian pattern is significantly different.
 The teeth in the upper and lower jaws in mammals have evolved a close-fitting relationship such that they operate together as a unit.
 "They 'occlude', that is, the chewing surfaces of the teeth are so constructed that the upper and lower teeth are able to fit precisely together, cutting, crushing, grinding or tearing the food caught between."

 Mammals have up to four distinct types of teeth, though not all types are present in all mammals.
 These are the incisor (cutting), the canine, the premolar, and the molar (grinding).
 The incisors occupy the front of the tooth row in both upper and lower jaws.
 They are normally flat, chisel-shaped teeth that meet in an edge-to-edge bite.
 Their function is cutting, slicing, or gnawing food into manageable pieces that fit into the mouth for further chewing.
 The canines are immediately behind the incisors.
 In many mammals, the canines are pointed, tusk-shaped teeth, projecting beyond the level of the other teeth.
 In carnivores, they are primarily offensive weapons for bringing down prey.
 In other mammals such as some primates, they are used to split open hard-surfaced food.
 In humans, the canine teeth are the main components in occlusal function and articulation.